 Sure, any dog owner can empathize with someone who has been caught off-guard without a bag when little Fifi decides to take a poop.
 I can’t empathize with nearly every French person’s inability to pick up after their dog.
 Sh*t, dookie, caca — call it whatever you want.
 It all feels the same when it’s between your toes.

-Dog poop in France
+How do you say poop in French?
+Dog poop in France problem

-Let’s back up.
-I’ll preface this by saying I’m sure some people pick up after their dog, although it’s not the norm.
-It even seems to be socially acceptable to leave your dog’s poop right there on the sidewalk.
 Need proof of the problem with dog poop in France?
 These pics were all taken on the same short walk on the same day.
 We didn’t even have to search.

 French people, listen up.
 I don’t know what you’re into, but if you like playing poop games and leaving your dog’s crap everywhere for whatever reason, do it on your own time in your own backyard.